qcargile/Chrome-Blood/README.md

 >[!WARNING]
 >
 >- An SSD is **required** to the play the modlist.
 >- Only Windows 10 or 11 operating systems are supported.
-Windows LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK.** Linux installations also **WILL NOT WORK**.
+Other operating systems may work, however **I WILL NOT BE PROVIDING SUPPORT FOR THOSE.**

 <Details>